junxit/us-congress-bills-116/metadata.md

 - 2020-09-18 — Placed on the Union Calendar, Calendar No. 421.
 - 2020-09-18 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-521.
 - 2020-09-18 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-521.
+- 2020-09-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-09-21 — Considered under suspension of the rules. (consideration: CR H4614-4616)
+- 2020-09-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+451.
+- 2020-09-21 — Mr. McNerney moved to suspend the rules and pass the bill, as amended.
+- 2020-09-23 — Considered as unfinished business. (consideration: CR H4773-4774)
+- 2020-09-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-09-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 5 (Roll no. 201). (text: CR 9/21/2020 H4614-4615)
+- 2020-09-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 5 (Roll no. 201).
+- 2020-09-23 — The title of the measure was amended.
+Agreed to without objection.